-Any impairment, which is not considered temporary, is included in current year excess of revenue over expenses.
+Any impairment, which is not considered temporary, is included in current year excess of revenues over expenses.

 The Society reverses impairment losses on financial assets when there is a decrease in impairment and the decrease can be objectively related to an event occurring after the impairment loss was recognized.
-The amount of the reversal is recognized in excess of revenue over expenses in the year the reversal occurs.
+The amount of the reversal is recognized in excess of revenues over expenses in the year the reversal occurs.

-3. Credit facility
+3. Bank indebtedness

-At March 31, 2024, the Society had lines of credit totaling \$360,000 (2023 - \$360,000), bearing interest at a rate of prime plus 1.00% per annum, none of which was drawn upon.
+At March 31, 2025, the Society had lines of credit totaling \$360,000 (2024 - \$360,000), bearing interest at a rate of prime plus 1.00% per annum, none of which was drawn upon.